hossamemara/hossamemara/README.md

-- 👋 Hi, I’m hossam Omara 26 years old Frontend Developer | Angular
+- 👋 Hi, I’m hossam Omara 27 years old Full Stack .Net Developer
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Backend Development ,
 - 💞️ I’m looking to collaborate on stable company where I can use my talent to add value to the company
 - 📫 How to reach me <a href="https://www.linkedin.com/in/hossam-omara-38790a210/" target="_blank">Linkedin</a>